theliberators/usergroups/readme.md

 ## Support Our Network

 A lot of work goes into organizing, maintaining and spreading this thriving community into all the corners of the world.
 The great news is that the community is funding our efforts.
 If you enjoy this community, [please considering supporting us too on Patreon](https://patreon.com/liberators.

+## Making Changes To This Repository

+Anyone can submit changes to this repository.
+In order to do so, check out this repository, make your changes and create a pull request for it.
+We will review each pull request before merging it into the main branch.